 Several other refinements of correlated equilibrium have been proposed in the literature, which we will address in this paper.
-Coarse correlated equilibrium (CCE), where players can only deviate before receiving a recommendation, was first introduced for normal-form games~\cite{Moulin-Vial-CCE-1979}, and later extended to extensive-form games under the name normal-form coarse correlated equilibrium (NFCCE)~\cite{Celli-et-al-opt-ex-ante:2019}.
-The \textsc{Threshold} problem for NFCCE was shown to be \NP-hard, while remaining solvable in polynomial time for games without chance moves.
-Subsequent work established APX-hardness for this problem in games with chance nodes~\cite{Celli-et-al-learning-NFCCE-NEURIPS2019}.
-Building on these developments, extensive-form coarse correlated equilibrium (\EFCCE) was studied~\cite{DBLP:conf/aaai/FarinaBS20}, where it was shown that the Threshold problem for \EFCCE is also \NP-hard.
-The parameterized complexity of the optimal \EFCE, \EFCCE, and \NFCCE problems was further analyzed in \cite{DBLP:conf/sigecom/ZhangFCS22}.
+Coarse correlated equilibria (CCE), where players can only deviate before receiving a recommendation, were first introduced for normal-form games~\cite{Moulin-Vial-CCE-1979}, and later extended to extensive-form games under the name normal-form coarse correlated equilibria (NFCCE)~\cite{Celli-et-al-opt-ex-ante:2019}.
+The \Threshold problem for \NFCCE was shown to be \np-hard, while remaining solvable in polynomial time for games without chance moves.
+Subsequent work established \apx-hardness for this problem in games with chance nodes~\cite{Celli-et-al-learning-NFCCE-NEURIPS2019}.
+Building on these developments, extensive-form coarse correlated equilibria (\EFCCE) were studied by \citet{DBLP:conf/aaai/FarinaBS20}, who showed that the \Threshold problem for \EFCCE is also \np-hard.
+The parameterized complexity of the optimal \EFCE, \EFCCE, and \NFCCE problems was further analyzed by \citet{DBLP:conf/sigecom/ZhangFCS22}.
 Other equilibrium concepts, which involve different mediator models, have been shown to admit polynomial-time solutions in general extensive-form games~\cite{zhang-2022-ptime-opt-eq}.
 The distinction between \NFCE, \EFCE and \AFCE equilibria and their coarse counterpart \NFCCE, \EFCCE and \AFCCE lies in the timing where players decide whether to deviate: in coarse equilibria, the decision must be taken before receiving recommendations by the mediator whereas in standard equilibria, such decision can be taken after.
 This in particular implies that any equilibrium of a certain type is also a coarse equilibrium of that type, for instance, $\NFCE \subset \NFCCE$.
 The relationships between equilibrium concepts are as follows: